Ivacy is headquartered in Singapore.

 All the features sounded great, but most are not available in the Mac version of their software.
 E.g., no split-tunneling, no OpenVPN protocol, and no Kill Switch.
 They said they’re working on upgrading their Mac software, but no ETA …

-My 2 cents: Don’t use that VPN.
+My 2 cents: Don’t use this VPN.

 DON'T use Ivacy!